Calculate metrics for one or several partitions

 character

-string indicating the dissimilarity (beta-diversity) index to be used in casedist
+string indicating the dissimilarity (beta-diversity) index to use if dissimilarity is adata.frame

 with multiple dissimilarity indices.- net

-the species-site network (i.e., bipartite network).
-Should be provided as
+The site-species network (i.e., bipartite network).
+Should be provided as a

-name or number for the column of site nodes (i.e. primary nodes).
+The name or index of the column representing site nodes (i.e., primary nodes).
 Should be provided if

 eval_metric